-Cloudback default storage
+Cloudback managed storage

 By default, Cloudback uses its own storage to backup GitHub repositories.
 The storage is available for all Cloudback users without any additional payments.